Matthew-Hsu/PiPass/README.md

 Be careful though and try to limit your changes to the STREETPASS_CYCLE_MINUTES variable.

 # Hardware
 I have listed some kits that are quite good if you will be purchasing a Raspberry Pi for the first time.
-I'm not asking for any donations, but if you will be purchasing any hardware, these Amazon referal links should be helpful.
-The pricing on these items are exactly the same as a non-referal.
+I'm not asking for any donations, but if you will be purchasing any hardware, these Amazon referral links should be helpful.
+The pricing on these items are exactly the same as a non-referral.
 As for WiFi adapters, any Ralink RT5370 based chipset should be compatible.

 Please let me know if any other hardware is compatible and I will add them to this list.